WSWUP/gridwxcomp/README.rst

 Installation
 ------------

-Currently we recommend using the provided `conda environment files <https://github.com/WSWUP/gridwxcomp/tree/master/gridwxcomp/env>`_ to install dependencies.
-Download the appropriate ``.yml`` file e.g. on Windows ``env_windows.yml`` and then install and activate it.
+Currently we recommend using the provided conda environment file to install dependencies in a virtual environment.
+Download the `environment.yml <https://raw.githubusercontent.com/WSWUP/gridwxcomp/master/gridwxcomp/env/environment.yml>`_ file and then install and activate it.
 If you don't have conda `get it here <https://conda.io/projects/conda/en/latest/user-guide/install/index.html>`_.
 To install dependencies in a virtual environment run

 .. code-block:: bash

-    $ conda env create -f env_windows.yml
+    $ conda env create -f environment.yml

 To activate the environment before using ``gridwxcomp`` run